Skip to main content

 Calendar view

-• Planning your team’s week
+• Planning your team’s week at a glance

-• Spotting scheduling conflicts
+• Spotting scheduling conflicts between properties

 • Balancing workload across your team